kudashevs/accept-language/README.md

 $service->process();
 ```

-The instance will analyze an HTTP Accept-Language request-header field, retrieve the language of preference, and retain it.
-Then you can get the preferred language in any place of your application.
-In order to do so, use one of two methods:
+This preferred language value can then be accessed from any part of your application.
+Just use one of two methods:
 ```php
 // returns the user's preferred language
 $service->getPreferredLanguage();